 Why is Texas such a sought after destination for incorporation?
 In 2016, the contribution of Texas to the state’s GDP was $226 billion.
-According to Forbes, the ranking of this state regarding economic climate is right at the top.
+According to Forbes, the ranking of this state with regards to economic climate is right at the top.
 That is not the only reason why there has been such an increase in new business incorporation in Texas.
 In fact, the business costs in Texas are far lower than that of California and Arizona.

 Why Choose Texas for Incorporation?